tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

     The header contains the metadata about the response.
 All of this information is transferred to the browser when you make a request to a URL in your browser (that is, when you surf to a web page online), but the browser doesn't show you this information.
 You can see the header information using the Chrome Developer Tools console if you look on the Network tab.

 3. Now let's specify the method.
-The GET method is the default, but we'll make it explicit here:
+The GET method used by default, but we'll make it explicit here:

     ```bash
     curl -X GET http://example.com -I